sky

 road

 • Don't use a safety seat if it has visible cracks; does not have a label with a model number and date of manufacture (so you can check if it has been recalled); is missing instructions that tell you how to use the seat; is missing parts; or has been recalled.
-You can learn a lot about a car seat by calling the manufacturer or by contacting the National Highway Traffic Safety Administration (NHTSA) Vehicle Safety Hotline at 888/327-4236.
+You can learn a lot about a safety seat by calling the manufacturer or by contacting the National Highway Traffic Safety Administration (NHTSA) Vehicle Safety Hotline at 888/327-4236.

 • Most new child seats feature a five point safety harness.
 This system provides a superior level of safety.